ibexa/documentation-user/docs/content_management/configure_ct_field_settings.md

 ## Content relation settings

 When you add or modify a **[Content relation](create_edit_content_items.md#relation_field)** or **Content relation (multiple)**
-Field in a Content Type, you can decide:
+Field in a content type, you can decide:

 - which Content Tree location opens in the
 [Content Browser](content_model.md#content-browser) when the user browses to a related Content item
-- whether relations can be to Content items of a specific type only, or any Content Type
+- whether relations can be to Content items of a specific type only, or any content type

 #### Relation starting location